floss1138/dbDotCad/README.md

 The hyphens and underscore must be present and are used as part of a file/title name integrity check.

 NUMERIC_AREA_CODE-
-NUMERIC DOCUMENT TYPE GENERAL-
-NUMERIC DOCUMENT TYPE SPECIFIC-
-ALPHABETICAL REVISION IDENTIFIER
+NUMERIC_DOCUMENT_TYPE_GENERAL-
+NUMERIC_DOCUMENT_TYPE_SPECIFIC-
+ALPHABETICAL_REVISION_IDENTIFIER

 The file name will contain this Title and add then descriptive name which may contain spaces.
 The descriptive part of the name will not be used by the database for identification.
+Link the Alphabetical part to the name via and underscore.

 N-N-N-A_Descriptive name spaces allowed.extension

+For example:
-For example 123-23-1234_C My Ace Design.dwg
+`123-23-1234_C My Ace Design.dwg` or
+`456-78-4567-AD_new_office_fist_floor.dwg`

-CAD drawings must only have one unique master.
+CAD drawings must have a unique master name.
-The N-N-N part MUST be unique.
+i.e. the N-N-N part MUST be unique.
 This format will be checked and enforced (using a regex that can be easily modified for other requirements) For AutoKAD the .dwg extension is necessary.
 Spaces in file names are common even if undesirable and must be accepted.